 Choose an audience: Creating a statement that is too broad and undirected at any particular group will most likely alienate many of your potential clients.
 Since the purpose of a personal brand statement is to briefly list your primary skills, it is necessary to target the industry where those skills are most useful.

-Be honest: It is tempting to exaggerate about your abilities, but this is not the place to do that.
+Be honest: It is tempting to exaggerate your abilities, but this is not the place to do that.
 Don’t say you’re “the best” or a “leader in the field of…” unless you actually are.
-Keep in mind that the brand statement is only supposed to get people interested, and not say everything about your professional career.
+Keep in mind that the brand statement is only supposed to get people interested and not say everything about your professional career.

 Make it memorable: Even though you want it to stand out, remember that using excessively large or technical words may alienate your audience.
-The statement of your brand should be something that others can remember easily since you need to be able to use it whenever a networking opportunity arises (in a cafe, elevator, social function, etc).
+The statement of your brand should be something that others can remember easily since you need to be able to use it whenever a networking opportunity arises (in a cafe, elevator, social function, etc.).
 Try telling it to a friend or significant other one time and see if he or she can easily recall the entire sentence.
 If so, you’re off to a good start.

 Make your self–impression = other’s impression: If you have trouble brainstorming personal skills, ask close friends or colleagues what they think your strengths are.
-Even after you’ve decided on a statement, it is a good idea to check with a friend to make sure that your idea of yourself matches what others think of you.
+Even after you’ve decided on a statement, it is a good idea to check with a friend to ensure that your idea of yourself matches what others think of you.

-Market yourself: I cannot emphasise this fact enough, when looking for work, speaking gigs etc you have to be willing to be your own advocate.
+Market yourself: I cannot emphasise this fact enough, when looking for work, speaking gigs etc, you have to be willing to be your own advocate.
 A personal brand statement will not help you much if you are not telling people what it is.
 While some might think this feels too forward, the best examples of personal brand statements do this well.